You are viewing this site in staging mode. Click in this bar to return to normal site.

 • We have a Pastoral Leader- highly trained in the management of barriers to children’s well-being and supporting children through these.
 (Bereavement, Separation, Emotional Understanding, Anxiety, Emotional School Based Refusal.)

 • Trained staff in TEAM TEACH.
 (Behaviour management.)
+This is up-dated bi-annually.

 • The SALT has provided training on a variety of aspects of speech needs, both expressive and receptive, including sensory needs.